LaunchCode-Education-Archived/csharp-web-development/src/assignments/tech-jobs-oo.rst

 Why Change to Object-Oriented?
 ------------------------------

-Working with data stored as strings in Dictionaries and Lists isn’t a good long-term solution, for reasons that we point out below.
+Working with data stored as strings in dictionaries and lists isn’t a good long-term solution, for reasons that we point out below.

 The ``Job`` class introduces an object-oriented design to the application.
 It